interledger/rafiki/packages/documentation/src/content/docs/telemetry/overview.md

 Data points for all metrics (e.g. counter increases) are exported to collection endpoints at a configurable interval (default recommended to 15s).

-Metrics collected from the the sending side of a transaction:
+Currently collected metrics:

-- `transactions_count_outgoing` - Counter metric
+- `transactions_count` - Counter metric
   - Description: “Count of funded outgoing transactions”
   - This counter metric increases by 1 for each successfully funded outgoing payment resource.
-- `ilp_pay_time_ms` - Histogram metric
-  - Description: “Time to complete an outgoing ILP payment”
-  - This histogram metric records the time taken to make an ILP payment.

-Metrics collected from the the receiving side of a transaction:

 - `packet_count_prepare` - Counter metric
-  - Description: “Count of incoming prepare packets”
+  - Description: “Count of prepare packets that are sent”
   - This counter metric increases by 1 for each prepare packet that is sent.
 - `packet_count_fulfill` - Counter metric
-  - Description: “Count of outgoing fulfill packets”
+  - Description: “Count of fulfill packets”
-  - This counter metric increases by 1 for each fulfill packet that is sent.
+  - This counter metric increases by 1 for each fulfill packet that is received.
 - `packet_count_reject` - Counter metric
-  - Description: “Count of outgoing reject packets”
+  - Description: “Count of reject packets”
-  - This counter metric increases by 1 for each reject packet that is sent.
+  - This counter metric increases by 1 for each reject packet that is received.
-- `transactions_count_incoming` - Counter metric
-  - Description: “Count of funded incoming transactions”
-  - This counter metric increases by 1 for each successfully funded incoming payment resource.
 - `packet_amount_fulfill` - Counter metric
   - Description: “Amount sent through the network”
   - This amount metric increases by the amount sent in each ILP packet.
+- `ilp_pay_time_ms` - Histogram metric
+  - Description: “Time to complete an outgoing ILP payment”
+  - This histogram metric records the time taken to make an ILP payment.